 Annual General Meetings

 An annual general meeting is mandatory in an AG and KGaA within the first eight months of a financial year, and in an SE within the first six months of a financial year.
 The annual meeting has to resolve upon the ordinary topics (see 3.2 Decisions Made by Particular Bodies) and upon the remuneration system, the latter resolution being non-binding (see 4.10 Approvals and Restrictions Concerning Payments to Directors/Officers).
-Further extraordinary topics on fundamental decision can also be put on the agenda of the annual general meeting, or can be passed in an extraordinary general meeting.
+Further extraordinary topics on fundamental decisions can also be put on the agenda of the annual general meeting, or can be passed in an extraordinary general meeting.

 Apart from this, general meetings are to be convened if necessary for the welfare and going concern of the company.
 The general meeting has to be convened no later than 30 days prior to the date of the general meeting, or no later than 36 days prior to the meeting if shareholders are required to register for the general meeting.
 In an AG and a two-tier system SE, the convening is generally the obligation of the management board, or exceptionally the supervisory board.